 - 1. The Commission shall verify whether the draft performance plans submitted by Member States in accordance with Article 12 contain all the elements needed to assess compliance with the requirements listed in Article 10(2) and 10(4) and, where applicable, Article 10(3) and 10(5). - 2.
-Where the Commission finds, after having carried out the verification referred to in paragraph 1, that one or several elements are missing, it shall, within one month from the date of receipt of the draft performance plan, request the Member State or Member States concerned to provide an updated draft performance plan, containing the missing element or elements. - In that case, the Member State or Member States concerned shall submit the updated draft performance plan to the Commission without undue delay and in any event within three weeks from the date of the Commission's request. - 3.
-The Commission shall start the assessment referred to in Article 14 of the draft performance plan upon the finding, after having carried out the verification referred to in paragraph 1, that the draft performance plan contains all required elements, or upon the receipt of the updated draft performance plan referred to in paragraph 2, as applicable.
+Where the Commission finds, after having carried out the verification referred to in paragraph 1, that one or several elements are missing, it shall, within one month from the date of receipt of the draft performance plan, request the Member State or Member States concerned to provide an updated draft performance plan, containing the missing element or elements.

+In that case, the Member State or Member States concerned shall submit the updated draft performance plan to the Commission without undue delay and in any event within three weeks from the date of the Commission's request.

+3. The Commission shall start the assessment referred to in Article 14 of the draft performance plan upon the finding, after having carried out the verification referred to in paragraph 1, that the draft performance plan contains all required elements, or upon the receipt of the updated draft performance plan referred to in paragraph 2, as applicable.

-In accordance with Article 13, draft national and FAB performance plans will be subject to a verification of completeness check following their submission to the Commission.
-The Commission will not proceed with the formal consistency assessment of local performance targets contained in a draft plan unless that plan is found to contain all the information required under Article 10.
+In accordance with Article 13 of Implementing Regulation (EU) 2019/317, draft performance plans are subject to a verification of completeness check following their submission to the Commission.
+The Commission will only proceed with the formal consistency assessment of local performance targets contained in a draft plan once that plan is found to contain all the information required under Article 10 of Implementing Regulation (EU) 2019/317.

-Therefore, draft performance plans are to provide adequate and comprehensive information in accordance with Annex II - this includes the demonstration of sufficient evidence of stakeholder consultation with ANSPs and AUs representatives.
+Therefore, draft performance plans are to provide adequate and comprehensive information as required in accordance with the template set out in Annex II of Implementing Regulation (EU) 2019/317 - this includes the demonstration of sufficient evidence of stakeholder consultation with ANSPs and AUs representatives.